alchemy-fullstack-js-summer-2018/classwork/week01_javascript-node-fundementals/class03_buffer-binary/README.md

 * Remove code noise:
     * Copied class code left in labs
     * Remove pseudo-code comments
+* Read your own code more (when you think you are "done")
+    * Think about what choices exist
+    * Ask for others to review
+* This is all normal...
 * ?

 ## Learning Objectives